JarvisMesper/jarvis-the-bot/README.md

 # Jarvis the bot

 Hey, I'm Jarvis the bot.
 Here you'll find how to install and use me.
-The bot is made to work with an API store in this repo : [https://github.com/JarvisMesper/jarvis-the-nutritionist](https://github.com/JarvisMesper/jarvis-the-nutritionist).
+The bot is made to work with an API stored in this repo : [https://github.com/JarvisMesper/jarvis-the-nutritionist](https://github.com/JarvisMesper/jarvis-the-nutritionist).

 ## Dependencies